davigmacode/animated_repeatable/README.md

   // Play the animation in reverse initially (optional)
   reverse: true,

-  // Built-in fade transition animation (you can use a custom LoopTransitionBuilder for more complex animations)
+  // Built-in fade transition animation, you can use
+  // a custom AnimatedRepeatableTransitionBuilder for more complex animations
-  transition: LoopTransition.fade,
+  transition: AnimatedRepeatable.fade,

   // Use a curve to ease the animation (optional)
   curve: Curves.easeInOut,